 Putting goods away the same day they’re received reduces errors, frees up much-needed warehouse space, and reduces the risk of damage or theft.
 It also speeds up order fulfillment, since items are already in the pick rack ready for retrieval.

-Direct put-away systems, the process of putting goods away the same day, relies on an advanced warehouse management system (WMS).
+Direct put-away systems, the process of putting goods away the same day, relies on an advanced warehouse inventory management system.

 Incorporating RFID Tags and Scanners

 RFID scanners present numerous benefits over traditional barcodes.
 RFID scanners don’t need line of sight access the way barcodes do, limiting the amount of material handling.
 Moreover, RFID scanners can pick up the presence of inventory from up to 40 feet for a fixed reader, 20 feet for a handheld reader, and over 100 feet for an active UHF RFID system.